Microwave grilled cheeses are the perfect lunch option when you want some melted cheese between buttered bread, and you want it fast.

 - Butter knife

 Check out how to make grilled cheese in the microwave with these simple step-by-step instructions:

 Grab two slices of sandwich bread.
 Place the bread in your toaster and cook until nice and golden brown.

 Remove the warm slices and spread butter on one side of each cooked slice.

-Place the sandwich on a plate and microwave for 15-30 seconds until the cheese is nice and melted.
+Microwave for 15-30 seconds until the cheese is nice and melted.

 Can you make a grilled cheese in the microwave?

 YES!
 It's mind-blowingly awesome and true!
 With just 15-30 seconds in the microwave, you can have hot and gooey melted cheese between soft and crispy bread.
 The longest part is waiting on the toaster, but it's fine because even that doesn't take more than a minute or two!

 If you want your grilled cheese to be "less soft" with the bread and to keep more of the crispness, wrap it in a paper towel before heating it in the microwave to help absorb some excess moisture.

 Yes, if you don't want to use butter or a butter spread you can use mayo in its place.